 Back to prior page

 (Courtesy of Les Adams)

-Above is from the pressbook for OVERLAND TELEGRAPH (RKO, 1951) announcing that Sun Dance was Tim Holt's new horse.
-OVERLAND TELEGRAPH was among Holt's last season of oaters which were released during 1951-1952.
+Sun Dance was Tim's new horse and the above is from the OVERLAND TELEGRAPH (RKO, 1951) pressbook.
+OVERLAND was among Tim's last season of oaters which were released during 1951 - 1952.

-For some reason, Tim rode this horse in WILD HORSE MESA (RKO, 1947), and the trusty steed appears to be famous movie hoss Steel (who has a unique face blaze and three white socks).
+For some reason, Tim rode this horse in WILD HORSE MESA (RKO, 1947), and the trusty steed appears to be famous movie hoss Steel (with that unique face blaze and three white socks).

+Back to prior page